Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Tested AR-15 Triggers

-After that, start with your furniture and go with something like Bravo Company or Magpul, in whatever color and design you like, and at whatever price point matches your build goal.
+After that, pick out your furniture.
+Bravo Company or Magpul, in whatever color and design you like, and at whatever price point matches your build goal.

 See our favorites in Best AR-15 Furniture.